Generic Name: Filgrastim-sndz (fil GRA stim)

 How is this medicine (Zarxio) best taken?

-Use Zarxio (filgrastim-sndz injection) as ordered by your doctor.
+Use Zarxio (filgrastim-sndz) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - It is given as a shot into the fatty part of the skin.